 Tempeh has an impressive nutritional profile.
 It contains all nine essential amino acids, which means it’s a complete source of vegan protein.

-Many athletes and fitness enthusiasts use tempeh in their diets due to its high-protein and low-fat content.
-In addition, it’s a source of vitamin B12, calcium, iron and fibre.
+Many athletes and fitness enthusiasts use tempeh in their diets due to its high protein and low fat content.
+In addition, it’s a source of vitamin B12, calcium, iron, and fiber.

 Unlike its meat counterparts, tempeh has no cholesterol.
-Various studies have found that whole-foods, plant-based diets are lower in cholesterol than diets high in animal foods, making tempeh a great swap for meat.
+Various studies have found that whole-food, plant-based diets are lower in cholesterol than diets high in animal foods, making tempeh a great swap for meat.

 How to Cook Tempeh